A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios: Generating Additional Labeled Data

 \subsection{Data Augmentation}

-In data augmentation, new labeled instances are created by modifying the features of existing instances with transformations that do not change the label of an instance.
+New instances can be obtained based on existing ones by modifying the features with transformations that do not change the label.
 In the computer vision community, this is a popular approach where, e.g., rotating an image is invariant to the classification of an image's content.
-For text, this can be done by replacing words with equivalents from a collection of synonyms \cite{data-aug/wei-zou-2019-eda}, entities of the same type \cite{data-aug/raiman-miller-2017-globally,data-aug/dai2020analysis} or words that share the same morphology \cite{data-aug/gulordava2018Colorless,data-aug/vania2019parsing}.
-This replacement can also be guided by a language model that takes context into consideration \cite{data-aug/kobayashi-2018-contextual,data-aug/fadaee-etal-2017-data}.
-Data augmentation can also be performed on sentence parts based on their syntactic structure. \newcite{data-aug/sahin2018morphing} and \newcite{data-aug/vania2019parsing} rotate parts of the dependency tree that allow such operations to obtain sentence variations.
-The former also simplify existing, labeled sentences by removing sentence parts.
-The subject-object relation within a sentence is inversed by \newcite{data-aug/min-etal-2020-syntactic}.
-On the level of vector representations, \newcite{data-aug/yasunaga-etal-2018-robust} add small perturbations via adversarial learning to existing sentences, preventing overfitting in low-resource POS tagging. \newcite{data-aug/cheng2020advaug} show how virtual training sentences can be created using a generative model to interpolate between two given sentences.
+For text, on the token level, this can be done by replacing words with equivalents, such as synonyms \cite{data-aug/wei-zou-2019-eda}, entities of the same type \cite{data-aug/raiman-miller-2017-globally,data-aug/dai2020analysis} or words that share the same morphology \cite{data-aug/gulordava2018Colorless,data-aug/vania2019parsing}.
+Such replacements can also be guided by a language model that takes context into consideration \cite{data-aug/fadaee-etal-2017-data,data-aug/kobayashi-2018-contextual}.